gbprod/none-ls-psalm.nvim/README.md

 # none-ls-psalm.nvim

-Psalm diagnostic plugin for [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim).
+Psalm diagnostic source for [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim).

-Since this diagnostic will be deprecated from [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim) (see [this issue](https://github.com/nvimtools/none-ls.nvim/issues/58)) because a LSP alternative is available, this repository allows to keep using [psalm](https://psalm.dev) linter with none-ls.nvim.
+Since this diagnostic was deprecated from [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim) (see [this issue](https://github.com/nvimtools/none-ls.nvim/issues/58)) because a LSP alternative is available, this repository allows to keep using [psalm](https://psalm.dev) linter with none-ls.nvim.